ZapDos7/500-data-structures-and-algorithms-problems/README.md

   - [ ] [Merge K Sorted Lists](https://leetcode.com/problems/merge-k-sorted-lists/)
   - [ ] [Top K Frequent Elements](https://leetcode.com/problems/top-k-frequent-elements/)
   - [ ] [Find Median from Data Stream](https://leetcode.com/problems/find-median-from-data-stream/)
+- Multithreading & Concurrency
+  - [ ] Implement a thread-safe singleton class.
+  - [ ] Write a program to demonstrate the use of synchronized blocks to achieve thread safety.
+  - [ ] Implement a producer-consumer problem using wait() and notify() methods.
+  - [ ] Java’s ExecutorService to execute a list of tasks concurrently.
+  - [ ] Implement a thread-safe cache using ConcurrentHashMap.
+  - [ ] Write a program to demonstrate the use of atomic variables for thread-safe operations.
+  - [ ] Implement a deadlock scenario and explain how to avoid it.
+  - [ ] Use Java’s Lock interface to implement a custom lock for thread synchronization.
+  - [ ] Implement a thread-safe queue using BlockingQueue.
+  - [ ] Write a program to demonstrate the use of CompletableFuture for asynchronous programming.

 ### TCEA: State 2007
 - [x] [Training Times](https://tausiq.wordpress.com/2009/11/03/training-times/)